RahulMukeshSingh/Lending-Club-Case-Study/README.md

 ## Acknowledgements

-- This project was inspired by IIITB and Upgrad's Lecture on EDA
+- This project was inspired by IIITB Lecture on EDA
 - References:
   - [Seaborn Documentation](https://seaborn.pydata.org/)